 I graduated from the University of Wrocław with an engineer’s degree in IT.
 The studies provided me with a lot of theoretical knowledge, but there was a wide array of subjects – from AI through plenty of courses where you learn various programming to low-level stuff where they teach you pretty precisely how a computer works.

 Other than IT, I’m into soccer.
 I used to train it but now I play recreationally and like watching matches.
 For two years, I’ve been a member of Continuum – a student association at the University of Wrocław that focuses on rovers.
 Interestingly, Błażej from the Leo Rover team is the leader of the association and he asked me once if I wouldn’t be interested in doing an internship here at Leo Rover.
 And that’s how I got on board :)

 My educational path has been a bit… versatile, so to speak.
-I graduated with a degree of an engineer in Landscape Architecture, but since I knew at that point it wasn’t the right path for me, I then found myself studying Applied Linguistics (English and Russian).
+I graduated with a Bachelor of Engineering in Landscape Architecture, but since I knew at that point it wasn’t the right path for me, I then found myself studying Applied Linguistics (English and Russian).
 A bit surprising change from landscaping to languages, I know.
 But I’m glad I took this turn as it’s the languages, English in particular, that give me the most satisfaction.

 As I like both the English language and writing texts, I’ve found myself at Leo Rover.
 Although robotics and electronics are far from my areas of expertise, my colleagues are always eager to fill me in on the subject and I’m gradually getting the hang of this whole rover world :).

-When not at work or university, I most likely work out at the gym, train martial arts, watch movies, series, or read books or comics.
+In my free time, I love devoting myself to the gym, martial arts, movies, TV series, books or comic books.
 I’m a die-hard DC fan, I’m most familiar with the Batman universe.
 I also like playing some video games every now and then.
 So, looks like there is a geeky side to me, after all :).